The Best Places to Find Housing in Germany

 - Proof of income: A copy of your last 3 payslips (if you’re new to Germany, bring the payslips from your international job or a printout of the amount you have in your bank at the moment)

 - Proof of good credit rating: aka.
 SCHUFA Score – which you can easily order online for free (good news!
-If you’re new to Germany you will have a perfect SCHUFA score)
+If you’re new to Germany, you will have a perfect SCHUFA score)

-- Completed application form: this would only be applicable if the apartment was listed by a real estate agency, in this case, they would provide you with this form in advance
+- Completed application form: This would only be applicable if the apartment was listed by a real estate agency; in this case, they would provide you with this form in advance

 In some cases, you may also be asked for: